raehik/html-line-colourer/README.md

 ======================

 ## Summary
-Colours each word separately in a given line using a list of possible HTML colours, then colours a second given line using a variable denoting which word-colour each word should have.
+Randomly colours the first line (with HTML font tags), then colours the second line relative to the assigned colours in the first line.
+That is, the second line is mapped to the first (via a third numeric line) and they are randomly coloured.

 Basically, it allows you to automate the (HTML) colouring of lines.
 Think translations: the first line is coloured randomly, then the second line (a translation of the first) is coloured so that 'matching words' have the same colour.

 ## Syntax

-You use backticks to signify when the meaning of the master word is either:
+The first two lines are processed differently, but both are filtered for the backtick character ('\`').
+You use backticks to change the signify when the meaning of the master word is either:
 	not explained in one word, or
 	needs adjacent words to be considered.
 That is, when a 'word' in either the master or the slave is not actually just one word separated by spaces.